reflectoring/reflectoring.github.io/_posts/2021-12-29-spring-resttemplate.md

 ```
 Here the `RestTemplateBuilder` autoconfigured by Spring is injected in the class and used to attach the `CustomErrorHandler` class we created earlier.

-## Attaching MessageConverters to the RestTemplate
+## Attaching `MessageConverters` to the `RestTemplate`
-REST APIs can serve resources in multiple formats(XML, JSON, etc) to the same URI following a REST principle called [content negotiation](https://www.w3.org/Protocols/rfc2616/rfc2616-sec12.html).
+REST APIs can serve resources in multiple formats (XML, JSON, etc) to the same URI following a principle called [content negotiation](https://www.w3.org/Protocols/rfc2616/rfc2616-sec12.html).
 REST clients request for the format they can support by sending the `accept` header in the request.
 Similarly, the `Content-Type` header is used to specify the format of the request.

 The conversion of objects passed to the methods of `RestTemplate` is converted to HTTP requests by instances of `HttpMessageConverter` interface.
 This converter also converts HTTP responses to Java objects.